boshkins/pelopia/doc/HLD.md

 There should be a mechanism for overriding the library's internal scoring function.
 The user-supplied function should have access to all the inputs that the internal one does (i.e values used in the formulas below).

-To limit the amount of calculations, scoring is applied after applying location filtering.
+To limit the amount of calculations, scoring is done after applying location filtering.

 ####Full text search